 A submucous cleft palate (SMCP) happens when the roof of the mouth, or palate, doesn't form properly when a baby is developing in the womb.
-This cleft is an opening underneath the mucous membrane, the tissue that covers the palate.
+This type of cleft is caused by a separation of the speech muscle under the surface of the palate.

-A typical cleft palate is noticed when a baby is born.
-Because the cleft in submucous cleft palate (PAL-it) is under the tissue, it's harder to see.
-Sometimes it isn't noticed and causes no problems.
-In other cases, it is discovered later and treated.
+A typical cleft palate is noticed when a baby is born because it looks like an obvious opening in the roof of the mouth.
+Because the cleft in a submucous cleft palate (PAL-it) is under surface, it's harder to see.
+A SMCP may be diagnosed early in infancy or later in life.
+Sometimes it isn't ever noticed and causes no problems.

 What Causes Submucous Cleft Palate?

 Doctors don't always know why the muscles don't form as they should in the unborn baby's palate.
 Some SMCPs happen by chance, while others happen as part of a known or other genetic difference.

 What Are the Signs & Symptoms of a Submucous Cleft Palate?

 Usually, newborns have an oral exam soon after they're born.
 But a submucous cleft palate can be very subtle and might not be found during this exam.